 Pros

-Reduced Costs: If you compare the cost, you can find that the direct EDI model is less expensive than other options for many transactions.
+If you compare the costs, you can find that the direct EDI model is less expensive than other options for many transactions.
 Some businesses have reduced costs by 90% using AS2 and Direct EDI.

-Automated & Flexibility: You can integrate modern solutions with the help of EDI solution providers who offer backend systems tools, such as ERP, CRM, and accounting tools.
-It automates the system, and data moves between the EDI software and other applications.
+You can integrate modern solutions with the help of EDI solution providers who offer backend systems tools, such as ERP, CRM, and accounting tools.
+It automates the system and data moves between the EDI software and other applications.
 Thereby eliminating the chances of data re-entry and errors in the processes.
 It can also integrate with Managed File Transfer, APIs, IoT/Industry 4.0, etc., and can be used as a hybrid integration platform.

 Cons

-Ongoing costs: In addition to initial setup costs, there are regular costs for software licenses, network connections, training staff, and transaction fees.
-These ongoing costs can be budget heavy for some businesses.
+In addition to initial setup costs, there are regular costs for software licenses, network connections, training staff, and transaction fees.
+These ongoing costs can be budget-heavy for some businesses.

-Complex technology: EDI relies on complex technology standards and software that can be difficult for non-technical staff to understand and manage.
-It can lead to issues with implementation, integration and troubleshooting.
+EDI relies on complex technology standards and software that can be difficult for non-technical staff to understand and manage.
+It can lead to issues with implementation, integration, and troubleshooting.

-Lack of visibility: EDI systems typically handle business transactions in the background without much visibility.
-It can make it hard to track issues, optimize processes or gain business insights from electronic data.
+EDI systems typically handle business transactions in the background without much visibility.
+It can make it hard to track issues, optimize processes, or gain business insights from electronic data.
 Visibility is limited without additional reporting and analytics tools.

 What Is Indirect EDI?
 (EDI VAN)